Deathhit/SunflowerClone/README.md

 screen.
 You will need to obtain a free developer API key to make the gallery screen work.
 Please See the [Unsplash API Documentation](https://unsplash.com/documentation) for instructions.

-Once you have your API key, you can add it by replacing the metadata in the manifest in your application module.
+Once you have your API key, you can add it by replacing the metadata in the manifest in :config:sunflower_clone module.

 <img src="docs/screenshots/Screenshot_Unsplash_API_Key.png"/>